-Perthshire Wildlife offers a consultancy service for ecological projects, including guided walks for corporate clients.
-We also run environmental projects for schools and groups, linking in to the Curriculum for Excellence.
+Perthshire Wildlife offers a consultancy service for ecological and sustainability projects, including guided walks for corporate clients.
+We also run outdoor classroom projects and teacher training for schools and groups, linking in to the Curriculum for Excellence.

-Clients have included Experience Scotland, the Tay Foundation, Rattray Primary School, Tay Landscape Partnership, Carse of Gowrie Sustainability Group, Tayside Biodiversity Partnership, Scottish Natural Heritage, Perth & Kinross Council Education & Children’s Services, Perth and Kinross Countryside Trust and Pitlochry Festival Theatre.
+Clients have included the University of Dundee, Experience Scotland, the Tay Foundation, the Tay Landscape Partnership, Carse of Gowrie Sustainability Group, Tayside Biodiversity Partnership, Scottish Natural Heritage, Perth & Kinross Council Education & Children’s Services, Perth and Kinross Countryside Trust and Pitlochry Festival Theatre.

 Recent work includes:

-- Reading the Landscape Walks for Perth & Kinross Countryside Trust
+- Reading the Landscape Walks on the Cateran Trail

-- Assisting the launch of Tayside Amphibian & Reptile Group
+- Assisting the launch of the Tayside Amphibian & Reptile Group

 Contact us if you have a project you’d like to discuss.